michael-pellegrini/jupyter_notebook_docker/README.md

 This container image is intended for a single user on private network.

 The container image uses ubuntu as base image with latest versions of miniconda3 and jupyterlab.
-Jupyterlab is the latest edition of Jupyter Notebook.
 See https://jupyterlab.readthedocs.io/en/stable/

 The container image has a preconfigured changeable password (admin) and a ssl certificate that is generated on build.
-The password can easily be changed after starting the container and ssl can be disabled by passing empty variable `-e CERT=` Additional python packages can be installed with the `conda` command in the jupyterlab terminal.
+The password can easily be changed after starting the container and ssl can be disabled by adding empty environmental variable `-e CERT=`

+*Additional python packages can be installed with the `conda` command in the jupyterlab terminal.

 ```
 VOLUME /notebooks            Volume is default folder required for saved work to persist (.ipynb files etc..)